-Mushrooms are a very interesting and rare food when it comes to Vitamin D. They are one of the only plant sources of Vitamin D and actually act similarly to how human skin does, absorbing more Vitamin D when exposed to the sun.
-In some mushrooms that are now available in certain health food stores, the Vitamin D content is being boosted by exposing these mushrooms to ultraviolet light.
+Mushrooms are a very interesting and rare food when it comes to vitamin D. They are one of the only plant sources of vitamin D and actually act similarly to how human skin does, absorbing more vitamin D when exposed to the sun.
+In some mushrooms that are now available in certain health food stores, the vitamin D content is boosted by exposing these mushrooms to ultraviolet light.

-Mushrooms contain plant sterols which are able to convert UV light to vitamin D. Exposing mushrooms to as little as five minutes of UV light is believed to produce a substantial amount of vitamin D (6).
-While mushrooms are typically grown indoors, many growers are beginning to grow them outdoors to take advantage of this, or to place the growing mushrooms under sunlamps.
+Mushrooms nutrition contains plant sterols that are able to convert UV light to vitamin D. Exposing mushrooms to as little as five minutes of UV light is believed to produce a substantial amount of vitamin D. (13) While mushrooms are typically grown indoors, many growers are beginning to grow them outdoors to take advantage of this, or they place the growing mushrooms under sunlamps.

-Rare and sometimes difficult-to-find maitake mushrooms for example contain a huge amount of Vitamin D, while portabella and other varieties also make good sources but are not nearly as high.
-You can ask the workers at your health good store, or the farmers at your local farmer’s market, if their mushrooms were grown indoors or outdoors in order to know if the mushrooms you are purchasing will contain higher amounts.
+Rare and sometimes difficult-to-find maitake mushrooms, for example, contain a huge amount of vitamin D, while portobello mushrooms and other mushroom varieties also make good sources, but they are not nearly as high.
+You can ask the workers at your health food store or the farmers at your local market if their mushrooms were grown indoors or outdoors in order to know if the mushrooms you are purchasing contain higher amounts of vitamin D.

 Vitamin D in Pasteurized Milk and Raw Milk

-Interestingly, and despite what many people think, regular pasteurized milk does not naturally contain much Vitamin D at all.
-Synthetic Vitamin D is actually added to pasteurized cow’s milk, soy milk and rice milk.
+Interestingly, and despite what many people think, regular pasteurized milk does not naturally contain much vitamin D at all.
+Synthetic vitamin D is added to pasteurized cow’s milk, soy milk and rice milk.

-Almost all of the U.S. milk supply is fortified with 400 IU of vitamin D per quart according to the USDA.
-But foods made from milk, like cheese and ice cream, are usually not fortified.
-Synthetic Vitamin D that is added to foods is believed to be much less effective as naturally occurring Vitamin D and can also potentially block natural Vitamin D’s effects.
-(6)
+Almost all of the U.S. milk supply is fortified with 400 IU of vitamin D per quart, according to the USDA, but foods made from milk, like cheese and ice cream, are usually not fortified.
+Synthetic vitamin D added to foods is believed to be much less effective as naturally occurring vitamin D and can also potentially block natural vitamin D’s effects.
+(14)

-On top of this, the USDA does not list the official Vitamin D content of raw milk and many sources claim different amounts of Vitamin D to be present within raw milk.
-So keep in mind that the amount may vary a lot.
+On top of this, the USDA does not list the official vitamin D content of raw milk, and many sources claim different amounts of vitamin D to be present within raw milk.
+Keep this in mind if you consume raw milk to increase your vitamin D levels.

-The reason that raw milk is thought to be a better source of Vitamin D than pasteurized milk is because unpasteurized (raw) milk is usually superior in almost every vitamin and mineral overall.
-Raw milk normally comes from cows that are free to graze outside and to eat their natural diet of grass, as opposed to being force fed grains and living indoors.
-Because the animal is healthier, so is their milk.
+The reason raw milk is thought to be a better source of vitamin D than pasteurized milk is because unpasteurized, raw milk is usually superior in almost every vitamin and mineral overall.
+Raw milk normally comes from cows that are free to graze outside and to eat their natural diet of grass, as opposed to being force-fed grains and living indoors.
+Because the animal is healthier, so is its milk.

-A lot of the nutrients that are in regular milk are also destroyed during the high heat pasteurization process.
-Therefore it seems logical that higher quality raw milk would have more Vitamin D to begin with and also to retain more of it since it does not go through a high-heat pasteurization process.
+A lot of the nutrients that are in regular milk are also destroyed during the high-heat pasteurization process.
+Therefore it seems logical that higher quality raw milk would have more vitamin D to begin with and also retain more of it since it does not go through this nutrient-destroying high-heat pasteurization process.